African All Stars Transfer News and Rumours: Nigerian politician Orji Kalu wants to buy Arsenal | Goal.com

 Saint-Etienne are considering a move to bring Leicester City flop Islam Slimani back to the Ligue 1 in January, claims L'Equipe.

-The Algeria star has found it difficult to gather regular playing minutes at the King Power Stadium, playing just 19 minutes of football since the start of the season.
+The Algeria star has found it difficult to gather regular playing time at the King Power Stadium, playing just 19 minutes of football since the start of the season.

-Slimani is in the final 18 months of his contract at Leicester and Saint-Etienne might want bring ex-Monaco striker who contributed nine goals and seven assists in the French top-flight last campaign.
+Slimani is in the final 18 months of his contract at Leicester and Saint-Etienne might want to bring the ex-Monaco striker, who contributed nine goals and seven assists in the French top-flight last campaign.

 Eto’o linked with shock return to football